 How long do landlords have to return the tenant’s deposit?

-When refunding the deposit, landlords have two options.
-One, to mail it to the tenant’s new address; or two, to deliver it personally to the tenant.
+When refunding the security deposits, a landlord has two options.
+One, the landlord can mail the surety bond to the tenant’s present address; or two, the landlord can deliver it personally to the tenant.

 But what happens if the tenant doesn’t agree with the deductions the landlord has made?
 In that case, the tenant must send the landlord a statement indicating where they are disputing the deductions.
 If nothing works out of court, then the tenant can file a lawsuit in a small claims court.